 2. Using a fork, combine flour, blue cornmeal, baking powder, salt, and sugar in a large mixing bowl.

 3. Add shredded cheese and herbs, making sure to incorporate into the flour mixture.

 4. Take the container of Greek yogurt and carefully add the olive oil directly into it.
 Carefully stir to combine the oil and yogurt, then add to the flour mixture.
 Mix together until you have a sticky dough.
 At this point you may need to use your hands to combine everything together.

 5. Using your hands, divide dough into fourths.
-Now divide each fourth into half, so you end up with 8 portions of dough.
-You can either drop the dough as is onto the baking sheet or gently form a “biscuit” shape and then place on baking sheet.
+Now divide each fourth into half, so you end up with eight portions of dough.
+You can either drop the dough as is onto the baking sheet or gently form a "biscuit" shape and then place on baking sheet.

 6. Bake biscuits for 11-13 minutes.
 You should be able to smell the herbs.
 Then try not to burn your fingers and mouth eating a biscuit fresh from the oven.